joboccara/my-media-store/instructions/iteration3.md

-# Iteration 3: extend pricing strategies with new attributes
+# Iteration 3: extend pricing strategies using new attributes

 As we have new attributes, let's refine our pricing model:

 - books:
-  - compute price with +25% from `purchase_price` instead of environment variable
+  - compute price with +25% from `purchase_price` instead of the environment variable
   - if the book is_hot, its price should be 9.99 during weekdays
-  - if book is present in `isbn_prices.csv`, return it from there instead
+  - if book is present in `isbn_prices.csv`, get it from there instead
 - images
   - if source is 'NationalGeographic', the price is 0.02/9600px
   - if source is 'Getty'
-    - price is 1 when fewer pixels than 1280x720
+    - price is 1 when same or fewer pixels than 1280x720
-    - price is 3 when fewer pixels than 1920x1080
+    - price is 3 when same or fewer pixels than 1920x1080
     - price is 5 otherwise
     - expect if format is 'raw', price is 10 whatever the size
   - otherwise, price is 7